Cardiff Chemistry Conference

-- Professor Paul Midgley, FRS (University of Cambridge, England)
+- Professor James Henderson Naismith, FRS (University of Oxford)

 - Professor Ruth Signorell (ETH Zürich, Switzerland)

-The Cardiff Chemistry Conference will be held on Tuesday 14 and Wednesday 15 May 2019 at the School of Chemistry, Cardiff University.
+The Cardiff Chemistry Conference will be held on Wednesday 13 and Thursday 14 May 2020 at the School of Chemistry, Cardiff University.

 In addition to the lectures given by eminent scientists from outside Cardiff, the conference also includes lectures given by PhD students and postdoctoral researchers from the Cardiff School of Chemistry.